ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

-\subsection{Context sampling}
+\subsection{Context Sampling}

-As discussed earlier, CTA approaches using deep learning face severe data requirement challenges in settings that require (very) large tables and open label sets.
+CTA approaches using deep learning face severe data requirement challenges in settings that require (very) large tables and open label sets.
 To address these challenges, we introduce a new approach which we call \textbf{context sampling} and outline in \Algref{alg:context_sampling}.
-Given the column $C_i$ and a target sample size $\phi$, we select (or synthesize) a representative sample $C_{\phi_i}$ that contextually captures this column.
-We describe below in more detail how to construct contexts.
-We may have $\Sigma_{C_{\phi_i}} \sim \Sigma_{C_i}$, or in some cases, $\Sigma_{C_{\phi_i}}$ may be drawn from a larger pool of possible strings.
+Given the unique values of a target column $U_i$ and a target sample size $\phi$, we seek to construct the representative sample $S$ that best summarizes the column.
+While it is possible in LLM-CTA to have $\phi$ vary by column, in this paper we consider the setting where $\phi$ is fixed in advance and consistent across all columns.

+In the simplest case, we have $|U_i| \geq \phi$, and $S$ is drawn without replacement from a distribution whose construction is described below.
+If $|U_i| < \phi$, then $S$ is drawn with replacement instead.

+In the fine-tuned setting, we find it is beneficial to add features to the context window, affecting both sampling and serialization.
+The features we utilize are described later in this section, and are sampled as described in \Algref{alg:context_sampling}.
 The context sample is then serialized and embedded into a prompt which is passed to the LLM, the format of which follows from recent works such as~\cite{Muennighoff2022CrosslingualGT} and~\cite{Chung2022ScalingIL}.

+\myparagraph{Context Sampling in ArcheType.} The probability distribution over $U_i$ from which we sample is weighted according to an importance function $f$.
+The probability of selecting an element \( \sigma \) from \( U_i \) under \( P_{U_i} \) is given by: We utilize two importance functions in ArcheType.
+For the American Stories (amstr) benchmark described in \Secref{sec:new-benchmarks}, we find that an importance function which prioritizes unique samples that include any target class name is most effective; $f(\sigma) = 1$ if, for any $l_j \in L$, $l_j \subset \sigma$, else $f(\sigma) = 0.1$.
+Note that this function does not require the ground truth label of any particular sample, only the entire label set, which is a required input for CTA.

+For all other benchmarks, the importance function $f$ is string length – our experiments showed that long strings lead to better results.
+One possible reason is that longer strings are more likely to contain useful information than shorter ones.
+While an extensive ablation of the choice of importance function is beyond the scope of this paper, we note that ArcheType users (subject matter experts) can define importance functions suitable for their applications.

-There are several challenges involved in the implementation of context sampling.
-These include \emph{low variance data}:
+There are challenges in the implementation of context sampling, including \emph{low variance (degenerate) data} $U_i \ll o(1)$ and \emph{high variance data} $U_i \gg \phi$.
+Each of these situations merits discussion.